 Now, I create in-person and online games with Meridian Adventure Co.*, do immersive and interactive client game projects with Timberview Productions, and write books about games, including Katamari Damacy, and Planning Your Escape, a guide on the history of immersive entertainment and how to be the best escape room player ever.

-You can also find me online at my blog, the Fediverse, or Instagram.
+You can also find me online on the Fediverse, Bluesky, or Instagram.

 * Book a session of our award-winning online game, The Traveler’s Guide to Little Sodaburg, a time-travel comedy puzzle adventure for 2-6 players, here!